Whyzanet/WhyzaGC/README.md

 I added a simple random number generator, which seems to work well on the ESP32 platform.

+It is disabled by default.
 You enable it via true or false at the top section of the ino file

 bool randomon = true; // enable random number generator